Hand of Glory: Process

 The 1722 Petit Albert describes in detail how to make a Hand of Glory, as cited from him by Émile-Jules Grillot de Givry:

 De Givry points out the difficulties with the meaning of the words zimat and ponie, saying it is likely "ponie" means horse-dung.
 De Givry is expressly using the 1722 edition, where the phrase is, according to John Livingston Lowes "du Sisame et de la Ponie" and de Givry notes that the meaning of "ponie" as "horse dung" is entirely unknown "to us", but that in local Lower Normandy dialect, it has that meaning.
 His reason for regarding this interpretation as "more than probable" is that horse-dung is "very combustible, when dry".

 In the French 1752 edition (called Nouvelle Édition, corrigée & augmentée, i.e., "New Edition, corrected and augmented"), however, this reads as "..du sisame de Laponie..", that is, in Francis Grose's translation from 1787, "sisame of Lapland", or Lapland sesame.
 This interpretation can be found many places on the Internet, and even in books published at university presses.
 Two books, one by Cora Daniels, another by Montague Summers, perpetuate the Lapland sesame myth, while being uncertain whether zimat should mean verdigris or the Arabian sulphate of iron.

 The Petit Albert also provides a way to shield a house from the effects of the Hand of Glory:

 An actual Hand of Glory is kept at the Whitby Museum in North Yorkshire, England, together with a text published in a book from 1823.
 In this manuscript text, the way to make the Hand of Glory is as follows:

 Cultural references

-In comics

-In Hellboys Box Full of Evil story and Being Human story, a Hand of Glory is used to paralyze everyone except the holder of the hand.

-In The Invisibles by Grant Morrison large parts of the plot surround attempts from both the Invisibles and the Outer Church to obtain, and find out how to control, a Hand of Glory.
-In the comic, it is seen as having the propensity to open doors in timespace - i.e. open gates to other worlds and ages.

-In Black Magick by Greg Rucka, a hand of glory is crafted from the corpse of a hanged rapist and murderer, Bruce Dunridge.
-The body was found washed on shore, missing his sinister hand.

-In Marvel Comics, the Hand of Glory is a technique used by the Goddess of Death Hela to enhance her strength with mystical energy and kill anybody with her fist.